ajc24/ajc-babel-config/README.md

 ---

-## Adding the Babel Configuration File
+# Add the Babel Configuration File

 Create a `babel.config.js` file at the root of your project workspace.